by Tony Vidler

 There is an absolute need for us to be spending some time and effort on trying for the bigger fish further out, and as such we do need to have marketing systems and campaigns that our casting our brand and expertise further out.
 It makes good sense though to first make sure we are capturing all the opportunities we can within our existing client base – including getting referred to those who matter to our clients.

-It is a simple concept, and nothing new for most professionals.
+It is a simple concept, and should be nothing new for most professionals.
 Yet it was an excellent reminder of the smart play: before making the bid for the big catch do not overlook the easy and low effort “food on the table” that is more often than not sitting right at your feet.
+In the excitement of chasing bigger fish I suspect we all forget from time to time that there are easier catches which are very fulfilling, though perhaps not as exciting.